SoftwareAG/c8y-releasenotes/content/release-10-14-0/announcements-10-14-0.md

 ##### Breaking change in the Application API - the ability to change the application key and contextPath will be blocked

 As of release 10.16+, it will no longer be possible to change the contextPath and the key of an application.
 This is a breaking change and API requests trying to update the values of these application properties will fail.

 The reason for this change is that changing the values of these properties would break previous application binaries.

+How will users be affected?
+If the user is hosting an application with a key and a binary with a manifest matching the respective key, and if the key in the application is changed, the binary will no longer work.

 #### Implemented